-Head-on crash leaves 1 dead, 1 injured | St George News
+Head-on crash leaves 1 dead, 1 injured

 SR-59 was completely closed in both directions and eastbound traffic was backed up for more than a mile while authorities cleared the crash scene, according to one witness.

-The investigation into the crash is ongoing, but speed is believed to be a factor.
-Officers do not suspect that drugs or alcohol played a role in the crash, according to the UHP.
+“The investigation is on going (sic), but speed is believed to be a factor,” the UHP media statement states, without indicating which of the vehicles may have been speeding.
+“Drugs or alcohol are not suspected as a factor.”

-The Utah Highway Patrol, Washington County Sheriff’s Office, and Hildale/Colorado City Fire and Rescue responded to the scene.
+The Utah Highway Patrol, Washington County Sheriff’s Office and Hildale/Colorado City Fire and Rescue responded to the scene.

 This report is based on preliminary information provided by law enforcement or other emergency responders and may not contain the full scope of findings.